Taming heavy-tailed features by shrinkage: Problem setup

 \section{Problem setup}

-In this paper we consider the corrupted generalized linear model (CGLM).
+In this section, we formulate the corrupted GLM as aforementioned.
 Recall the definition of the standard GLM with the canonical link.
-Suppose we have $n$ samples $\{(y_i, \bx_i)\}_{i=1}^n$, where $y_i$ is the response and $\bx_i$ is the feature vector.
-Under the GLM with the canonical link, the response follows the distribution
+Suppose we have $n$ observations $\{(y_i, \bx_i)\}_{i=1}^n$, where $y_i$ is the response and $\bx_i$ is the feature vector valued in $\RR ^ d$.
+Under the GLM with the canonical link, the probability density function of the response $y_i$ is defined as